microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/organizationalbranding-update.md

 HTTP/1.1 204 No Content
 ```

-### <a name="example-2-update-bannerlogo-for-the-default-branding"></a>Exemplo 2: Atualizar bannerLogo para a identidade visual padrão
+### <a name="example-2-update-bannerlogo-for-the-default-branding"></a>Exemplo 2: atualizar bannerLogo para a identidade visual padrão

 A solicitação a seguir atualiza o logotipo da faixa para a identidade visual padrão.